McDjXdLol/Hero-of-Embers/README.md

 python plot_maker_app.py
 ```

 ## Contributing
 Contributions are welcome!
-Fork the repository, make your changes, and create a pull request.
+Please feel free to open issues or submit pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.